ThrillStays

 Best timing: Late January to mid-February for peak calving.
 The exact timing shifts slightly each year based on rainfall.

-An Antarctic expedition is the ultimate winter wildlife safari, though of course it is summer in the Southern Hemisphere.
+An Antarctic expedition is the ultimate wildlife safari, and because it is summer in the Southern Hemisphere during Northern Hemisphere winter, the timing works perfectly.
 The Antarctic Peninsula is home to enormous colonies of gentoo, chinstrap, and Adelie penguins, along with leopard seals, elephant seals, humpback whales, and orcas.
-The landscape of icebergs, glaciers, and volcanic mountains adds a visual grandeur that is difficult to overstate.
+The landscape of icebergs, glaciers, and volcanic mountains adds visual grandeur that is difficult to overstate.

 The experience: Expedition cruises depart from Ushuaia, Argentina and take two days to cross the Drake Passage before reaching the peninsula.
 Once there, you make daily Zodiac landings at penguin colonies, whale watching excursions, and visits to research stations.
 Kayaking among icebergs is available on most expedition ships.

-Best timing: November to December for pristine snow and courtship behavior; January for chick hatching; February to March for whale concentration and fledgling penguins.
+Best timing: November–December for pristine snow and courtship behavior; January for chick hatching; February–March for whale concentration and fledgling penguins.

-5. Yellowstone National Park, USA — Wolves and Bison (December to February)
+5. Yellowstone National Park, USA — Wolves and Bison (December–February)

 Winter transforms Yellowstone from a crowded summer destination into a snow-covered wilderness with some of North America’s most dramatic wildlife viewing.
 The park’s wolf packs are most active and visible in winter when deep snow limits prey movement.
 Bison herds congregate in thermal areas, creating surreal scenes of massive animals surrounded by steam and ice.